roggc/king/README.md

 evolution of *princess*

-adding content, making a website
+adding content, empowering the website

+layout for a header, content and footer with css transitions and animations

+also a menu in the header for linking between routes

+empowering react with *hocs* and *hooks*